Suffered a fracture in an accident that wasn’t your fault?

 - Comminuted fracture – The bone is broken in more than two pieces

 At What’s My Claim Worth, we have a huge amount of experience in helping clients get the personal injury compensation they deserve.
-Find out how we secured one client £7,200 in compensation after they fractured their arm during a fall at a guesthouse.
+Find out how we’ve secured compensation for a number of our clients:

 Making a fracture compensation claim